Parent-Child Connection: Integrating neurobiology, attachment theory, and behavioral approaches to strengthen children and families

 Seating is limited.
 Please bring a paper ticket or a mobile ticket to the conference.

 Elizabeth Sylvester & Kathy Scherer

-*Also, coming this fall, Parent-Child Magic: Linking brain, body and behavior
+*Also, coming this fall, Parent-Child Connection: The Heart and Work of Parenting

 Note: A partial, 50%, refund can be requested prior to February 10th.
 No refunds will be available after Monday February 10th due to the limited seating venue.
 Thank you.